Whenever you announce it’s bedtime, your toddler either lashes out at you with a hysterical temper tantrum or dashes away from you to hide.

 How long should you leave a toddler to cry at bedtime?

-Experts recommend that you leave your child to scream for a maximum of 5 minutes before paying them a visit.
+Experts recommend that you leave your child to scream for a maximum of 5 minutes before visiting them.

 How do I get my toddler to calm down before bed?

 When it’s bedtime, tell your kid in a calm tone that it’s time to sleep without encouraging negotiation.
-Instead, comfort your little one, reassure them, and put them to sleep anyway.
+Instead, comfort your toddler, reassure them, and put them to sleep anyway.